A modern tasting tool that inspired Italian designers and grappa experts and producers

-For ultimate grappa enjoyment, only fill the glass a quarter full – that’s about ¾ oz or about 2 cl, depending on the Grappa glass and shape.
-After pouring, it is advisable to wait for ten to fifteen minutes to give the aroma enough time to develop.
-Keep your nose over the rim just few seconds to enjoy developed aromas and to avoid alcohol vapors exhausting your sense of smell.
+For ultimate Grappa enjoyment, only fill the glass a quarter full – that’s about ¾ oz or about 2 cl, depending on the shape of the Grappa glass.
+After pouring, wait for ten to fifteen minutes to give the aroma enough time to develop.
+Keep your nose over the rim just few seconds to enjoy the aromas and to avoid alcohol vapors, which might affect your sense of smell.

 The right amount makes all the difference.